localstack/docs/content/en/references/arm64-support/index.md

 You can do so by installing a AMD64 `bin_fmt` emulator on your ARM64 host system with the following command:

 {{< alert title="Warning" color="warning" >}}
-The following command installs additionals emulators on your _host system_.
+The following command installs additionals emulators on your host system.
 {{< /alert >}}

 {{< command >}}